You are currently viewing Best Cloudways Alternatives to Consider in 2026 (Tested, Compared, and Ranked)

 Pricing: Free tier available; managed plans from around $5/server/month Best for: Developers, agencies, and power users comfortable choosing their own cloud provider

-xCloud has emerged as the most talked-about newcomer in the managed hosting panel category.
+xCloud has emerged as the most-discussed newcomer in the managed hosting panel category.
 Unlike Cloudways, xCloud does not resell infrastructure.
-Instead, it uses a “bring your own provider” model: you connect a VPS from Vultr, DigitalOcean, Hetzner, AWS, Google Cloud, Linode, or any Ubuntu server, and xCloud handles the software layer on top.
+Instead, it uses a bring-your-own-provider model: you connect a VPS from Vultr, DigitalOcean, Hetzner, AWS, Google Cloud, Linode, or any Ubuntu server, and xCloud handles the software layer on top.

 This eliminates the Cloudways markup entirely.
-You pay retail prices directly to your cloud provider plus a small panel fee.
-Independent reviewers at Online Media Masters and Blog Marketing Academy have documented approximately 40% cost savings for users migrating from Cloudways to xCloud on equivalent hardware. xCloud also provides full SSH root access, supports both Nginx and OpenLiteSpeed stacks, and allows unlimited sites per server.
+You pay retail prices direct to your cloud provider plus a small panel fee.
+Independent reviewers have documented approximately 40% cost savings for users migrating from Cloudways to xCloud on equivalent hardware. xCloud also provides full SSH root access, supports both Nginx and OpenLiteSpeed stacks, and allows unlimited sites per server.

 Migration from Cloudways is automated.
-Provision a new server, enter the source IP, pick which sites to move, and xCloud takes care of the rest.
+Provision a new server, enter the source IP, pick which sites to move, and xCloud handles the rest.
+For deeper analysis of the platform, our xCloud hosting review covers the broader feature set.

 Pros

-• Free tier supports one server and up to ten sites, perfect for testing.
+• Free tier supports one server and up to ten sites, useful for testing

 Cons